isc-projects/kea/doc/sphinx/arm/ddns.rst

       ...
    }

-We must extend the list with a new key:
+A new key must be added to the list:

 ::